gitter-badger/Untis_Vplan_Web/README.md

 Responsive Javascript / PHP Implementation for Web Untis using AJAX calls and a PHP backend.
 Easy User Interface using Materialize.css .

 ## Testing
-Untis_Vplan_Web has been tested on following devices:
+Untis_Vplan_Web has been tested and is working on following devices:

 Android 5.0.1, Chrome 43.0.2357.93